Fake Legal Notice Checker

 Why fake legal notices are so effective

-Attackers use legal authority and strict deadlines to force rushed decisions before victims verify authenticity.
+Attackers use the authority of the justice system and strict deadlines to force victims into rushed decisions before they can contact a real lawyer.

 Threats of immediate legal consequences

-Messages claiming warrants, judgments, or account seizure without proper legal service are a major red flag.
+Messages claiming warrants for your arrest, judgments, or bank account seizure without proper legal service are a major red flag.

 Urgent payment to resolve a case

-Malicious PDFs and archives are commonly framed as official court documents.
+Malicious PDFs and ZIP files containing spyware are commonly framed as official court documents or subpoenas.

 What IsThisSpam checks before you trust a sender